Version 0.28: This article may not be up to date for the latest stable release of Crawl.

 Tips & Tricks

-- A juggernaut can deal up to 120 damage in a single attack, which is enough to one-shot many characters.
+- A juggernaut can deal up to 120 damage in a single attack, which is enough to one-shot weaker characters.
 They also move very quickly (as fast as a centaur).
 If you can't kill a juggernaut quickly at range and can't handle one in melee, you should run as soon as you see one.

 - If you must fight a juggernaut, try to fight it without any other monsters around to complicate things.

 - Like with many other melee threats, spellcasters can use spells that can create space between you and monsters (Iskenderun's Mystic Blast, Blink, Passage of Golubria).
-Just make sure you have enough MP left over to burn through the sizable pool of hit points this beast has; potions of magic or a means of channeling will be helpful in that regard.
+Just make sure you have enough MP left over to burn through the sizable pool of hit points this beast has; potions of magic or a means of channelling will be helpful in that regard.

 - Using strong summons is a very effective strategy, as the juggernaut will have to (very slowly) fight through your allies before it can reach you.